ibexa/documentation-user/docs/getting_started/discover_ui.md

 !!! note "Site context"

-    Changing the site context results in the [Content Tree](#content-tree) showing content items that belong to the selected website.
+    Changing the site context results in the [content tree](#content-tree) showing content items that belong to the selected website.
     The appearance of content items can also change if they use different designs or languages depending on the [SiteAccess](../website_organization/multisite.md#siteaccess) settings.

 ## Dashboard